 Fears of Falling Behind

-In a previous post I describe my experiences of illness and recovery.
+In a previous a post, I describe my experiences of illness and recovery.
 In particular, how I felt that everyone else had taken a direct route.
-Whilst I had run all over the place, tripping as I went.
+Whilst I had run all over the place; tripping as I went.
 At times I can marvel that, for the most part, I feel like I have ended up in roughly the same place as my peers.
 But there’s also this insidious whisper that says I’ve fallen behind.

 I begin to worry that I’m just holding on.
 I fear I’m not where I’m supposed to be or who I’m supposed to be.
 I’ve not achieved what I need to.
 Or I’ve only done the minimum.
 That I should have done more.
 That I should have been stronger or braver.
 There’s a part of me that rebels against this idea.
 I recoil at the idea that my illness has held me back in any way.
 There’s times that it feels that, if this is true, then the illness has won.
 I hate the feeling of being a victim.
 Somewhere deep inside I know the pain and energy that it has taken to just be here.
 Alive.

-In this post, to understanding my experiences with anxiety, the path to where I am now has been a steep learning curve.
+It has been a long road to understanding my anxiety.
+The path which I am on now has been a steep learning curve.
 To me, that’s what recovery is.
-An upward climb where every one step forward may be followed by a hundred backwards.
+An upward climb where every one step forward may be followed by a multiple backwards.
 It can be exhausting.
-Often it seems that I’ve had to put in so much more effort to stop myself falling behind or to the wayside.
+Often it seems that I’ve put in so much more effort to stop myself falling behind or to the wayside.

 Recovery can be incredibly disheartening.
 There’s a voice inside of me which wonders what’s the point?
 Whenever I feel like I’m making headway there’s always the spectre of illness.
 Some days I have to hold on so tight just to stay where I am.
 To not fall backwards.
 Or decline.
 Because that’s the truth of it.
 If I let go, if I stop fighting, I could get ill again.
 And then where would I be?
 What would my life to this point mean?
 Just a waste of energy and tears.